 Deploy Remote Access with OTP Authentication

-In this scenario a Remote Access server with DirectAccess enabled is configured to authenticate DirectAccess client users with two-factor OTP authentication, in addition to standard Active Directory credentials.
+In this scenario a Remote Access server with DirectAccess enabled is configured to authenticate DirectAccess client users with two-factor one-time password (OTP) authentication, in addition to standard Active Directory credentials.

 Before you begin deploying this scenario, review this list for important requirements:

-- Deploy a Single DirectAccess Server with Advanced Settings must be deployed before deploying OTP.
+Deploy a Single DirectAccess Server with Advanced Settings must be deployed before you deploy OTP.

-- Windows 7 Clients need to use DCA 2.0 to support OTP.
+Windows 7 Clients must use DCA 2.0 to support OTP.

 A Public Key Infrastructure must be deployed.